 | Accident-only | Injuries: swallowed objects, broken bones, bite wounds, cuts | Any illness — infections, cancer, chronic disease |

-| Accident & illness (most common) | Everything above plus illnesses: infections, cancer, allergies, diabetes, and other chronic conditions | Routine/preventive care; pre-existing conditions |
+| Accident & illness (most common) | Everything above plus illnesses: infections, cancer, allergies, diabetes, and other chronic conditions | Routine/preventive care; pre-existing conditions under the issued policy's rules |

-| + Wellness add-on | Adds routine care: exams, vaccines, flea/tick, dental cleanings | Still excludes pre-existing conditions |
+| + Wellness add-on | Adds routine care: exams, vaccines, flea/tick, dental cleanings | Does not change the underlying policy's pre-existing-condition rules |

 Most people who say "pet insurance" mean the middle tier, accident and illness — it's the one that catches the big, unpredictable bills.
 That matters because the conditions pets actually rack up — skin allergies, ear infections, upset stomachs, cancer — are illnesses, not accidents.
 Accident-only costs less, but it won't touch any of them.